open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Rules are given for creating, validating, interpreting, and mutating these fields in an OpenTelemetry [context](../context/context.md).

-Two Samplers are specified that for optional use by OpenTelemetry tracing SDKs named `ParentConsistentProbabilitityBased` and `ConsistentProbabilityBased`, meant as optional replacements for the built-in `ParentBased` and `TraceIdRatioBased` Samplers, respectively.
+Two Samplers are specified for optional inclusion in OpenTelemetry tracing SDKs, named `ParentConsistentProbabilitityBased` and `ConsistentProbabilityBased`.
+These are meant as optional replacements for the built-in `ParentBased` and `TraceIdRatioBased` Samplers.

 ### Definitions